 Naturally, the materials below are for informational purposes only, and we won’t be able to provide any legal advice.

-What we can definitely provide you with is a guide on creating a mighty good-looking email form with a mandatory checkbox, because this is what Getsitecontrol is great for.
+What we definitely can do is to provide you with is a guide on creating a mighty good-looking email form with a mandatory checkbox, because this is what Getsitecontrol is great for.
 Everything else is on you.
-Although, of course, we assume you know that adding a consent checkbox to an opt-in form doesn’t make your website GDPR-compliant automatically.
-It’s just a step towards compliance under the new law, and there are a few other requirements you’ll need to meet.
+Although, of course, we assume you know that adding a consent checkbox to an

 - Enticing copy and a call-to-action